-This is one of the frameworks that digital firms use most and recommend, as well as being the preferred one for many web developers.
-Symfony consists of an ample number of components that can get reused as well as having an active community that always shows new codes to develop improvements in updates.
+Symfony 4 is one of the most used and recommended frameworks by digital companies and the preferred of many web developers.
+Symfony is made up of a wide number of components that can be reused, in addition to having an active community in which there are always new codes, created to assist with improvements during updates.

-- LMIT License: Symfony uses this type of license that lets you develop web applications for free and with free software.
+- MIT License: Symfony uses this type of license that allows you to use web applications and software for free.

-- Internationalization at your reach: Symfony also lets you create apps in different languages.
+- Internationalization at your Reach: Symfony also allows for the creation of apps in different languages.

-- Community: one of Symfony’s most relevant factors is its community.
-Its community characterizes itself on a very stable, trustworthy, and easy-to-update model.
+- Community: one of the most important factors of Symfony is its community, characterized by being a stable, trustworthy, and easily updatable model.

-- The quality is in the code: It counts on an open-source code of excellent quality, easy-to-use architecture, and logical and easy-to-use designs for the web developer.
+- The Quality is in the Code: it has very high quality open code, with an easy-to-use architecture and understandable and usable designs for the web developer.

-- Programming best practices: Symfony also stands out for its peculiarities when it comes to programming since it facilities previously-tried design patterns, grouped databases, and configuration files, among others.
+- The Best Programming Practices: Symfony stands out for its peculiarities regarding programming, given that it facilitates previously tested web design and development patterns, grouped databases, and configuration files, among others.

-It is one of the youngest frameworks.
-It uses some Symfony components and characterizes itself through its prepared functions for designing modern easy-to-use apps.
+This is one of the youngest frameworks.
+It uses some Symfony components and is characterized by its functionalities that are created for easy use and modern web development.

 Advantages of using Laravel:

-- It’s a framework that lets you aggregate useful information using its Packalyst directory.
-It’s a way of immediately locating what you’re missing.
+- It’s a framework that allows you to group useful information through its Packalyst directory.
+It’s a way of immediately finding what you need.

-- It also allows for the development of microservices and apps.
+- It also allows you to develop microservices and apps.

-- It’s made up of a convenient routing system that will enable you to relate elements from one application with the routes that the user introduces into the browser.
+- It’s made up of a very effective routing system, which allows you to connect elements from a certain application with the routes that the user enters in the search engine.

-This is an old-school framework that refuses to kneel before the ones that come onto the scene regardless of how strong they come on.
-Developed in 2005, today it has an MIT license and has caught the attention of large corporations like Hyundai or BMW for their web projects.
+This “old school” framework refuses to back down in the face of new ones, no matter how strong they are.
+Developed in 2005, it now has a MIT license and has attracted the attention of large companies like Hyundai and BMW for their web projects.

-Using a framework in developing an application implies a specific initial learning cost although in the long-term it is probable that it facilitates both development and maintenance.
+Using a framework during application development implies a certain initial learning cost, although in the long term, it’s likely that it will make both development and maintenance easier.

-There are a plethora of frameworks geared towards other programming languages, functions, and more.
-Although choosing one of them can be a complex task, it’s likely that the best-defined (or most-used, which are not the same as the best-defined) will remain in the long-term.
-And if none of them adapts to your development needs, it’s always better to define your own than to wholesale develop one.
+There are a wide range of frameworks oriented towards different languages, functionalities, and more.
+Although choosing just one can be a complicated task, in the long run, only the best-defined ones will remain (or the most used; these aren’t always the best).
+And if none of them adapt to your development needs, it’s always better to define your own instead of settling.